Skip to content

 • It's dry and clean

-If the existing insulation is dry, clean and reasonably intact, we can usually pump cellulose straight over the top to bring it up to the R-value you want, no removal cost.
+If the existing insulation is dry, clean and reasonably intact, we can usually pump Cellulose Fibre Insulation straight over the top to bring it up to the R-value you want with no removal cost.

 Not sure which side of the line your roof falls on?
 Read the full breakdown in top over vs remove your old insulation.